inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

 The matchers accept a key-value list of search criteria.
 For a rule to match, it must match all provided criteria.

 * `from_port` - Determines if a rule exists whose port range begins at the specified number.
 The word `from_` does _not_ relate to inbound/outbound directionality; it relates to the port range ("counting _from_"). `from_port` is an exact criterion; so if the rule allows 1000-2000 and you specify a `from_port` of 1001, it does not match.
 * `ipv4_range` - Specifies an IPv4 address or subnet as a CIDR, or a list of them, to be checked as a permissible origin (for `allow_in`) or destination (for `allow_out`) for traffic.
-Each AWS Security Group rule may have multiple allowed source IP ranges.
+Each AWS security group rule may have multiple allowed source IP ranges.
 * ipv6_range - Specifies an IPv6 address or subnet as a CIDR, or a list of them, to be checked as a permissible origin (for `allow_in`) or destination (for `allow_out`) for traffic.
-Each AWS Security Group rule may have multiple allowed source IP ranges.
+Each AWS security group rule may have multiple allowed source IP ranges.
 * `port` - Determines if a particular TCP/IP port is reachable. `allow_in` and `allow_out` examine whether the specified port is included in the port range of a rule, while `allow_in`.
 You may specify the port as a string (`'22'`) or as a number.
 * `position` - A one-based index into the list of rules.
 If provided, this restricts the evaluation to the rule at that position.
-You may also use the special values `:first` and `:last`. `position` may also be used to enable `allow_in_only` and `allow_out_only` to work with multi-rule Security Groups.
+You may also use the special values `:first` and `:last`. `position` may also be used to enable `allow_in_only` and `allow_out_only` to work with multi-rule security groups.
 * `protocol` - Specifies the IP protocol. `tcp`, `udp`, and `icmp` are some typical values.
 The string `"-1"` or `any` is used to indicate any protocol.
 * `to_port` - Determines if a rule exists whose port range ends at the specified number.
 The word `to_` does _not_ relate to inbound/outbound directionality; it relates to the port range ("counting _to_"). `to_port` is an exact criterion; so if the rule allows 1000-2000 and you specify a `to_port` of 1999, it does not match.
 * `security_group` - Specifies a security-group id, to be checked as permissible origin (for `allow_in`) or destination (for `allow_out`) for traffic.
-Each AWS Security Group rule may have multiple allowed source or destination security groups.
+Each AWS security group rule may have multiple allowed source or destination security groups.

 ```ruby
 describe aws_security_group(group_name: 'mixed-functionality-group') do